friquifund/website/README.md

 # Friquifund.org site

+## TODO:
+Memebers page: if linkedin not defined, do not link and picture is grey head Memebers page: if no picture defined, use firstname-secondname by default

 ## CONTENT:

 Main page starts from `_layouts/home.html` which includes a bunch of htmls, which are in `_includes`